AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 # VPC
 - 5 vpcs per region (can be increased)
 - vpc can span multiple AZs
-    - subnets are in 1 AZ
+    - however, subnets are in 1 AZ
     - if instances are in different subnets which are in different AZ
         - $0.01 per GB data transfer
 - 5 max CIDRs per vpc